 Verify the following things, and with any luck, you’re good:

 How to resolve the issue “An assembly specified in the application dependencies manifest was not found”?

 - Change your target project to be the project that contains your database context file(s).

 This step presumes you’re running the commandlet from the Package Manager Console.
-It has a dropdown for the Default project – flip it to
+It has a dropdown for the Default project

 - Change your startup project to be the project that contains your database files

 This is the step I always fail at :) Not only does your “data project” (or whatever project is holding the database context, again) need to be the “Default project”, it also needs to be the Startup project of your solution.

 You can set it by clicking said project using the right mouse button and selecting “Set as Startup Project” – see below: